assume-framework/assume/docs/source/learning.rst

     :align: center
     :width: 500px

-In the case you are eager to integrate differen leanring bidding strategies or equip a new unit with learning, you need to touch these methods.
+In the case you are eager to integrate different learning bidding strategies or equip a new unit with learning, you need to touch these methods.
 To enable an easy start with the use of reinforcement learning in ASSUME we provide a tutorial in colab on github.

 ##### **The Critic**
 The critic is used to calculate the loss of the actor.
-It constantly learn to evaluate the actions chosen by the actor based on global information.
-The following graph show the information flow.
+It constantly learns to evaluate the actions chosen by the actor based on global information.
+The following graph shows the information flow.

 .. image:: img/CriticTask.jpg
     :align: center
     :width: 500px

 ##### **The Learning Role**
 The learning role orchestrates the learning process.
-It initializes the training process and manages the expierences gained in a buffer.
+It initializes the training process and manages the experiences gained in a buffer.
-Furthermore it shedules the policy updates and, hence, brings the critic and the actor together during the learning process.
+Furthermore, it schedules the policy updates and, hence, brings the critic and the actor together during the learning process.
-Particularly this means, that at the beginning of the simulation we shedule recurrent policy updates, where the output of the critic is used as a loss of the actor, which then updates its weights using backward propagation.
+Particularly this means, that at the beginning of the simulation, we schedule recurrent policy updates, where the output of the critic is used as a loss of the actor, which then updates its weights using backward propagation.

-With the learning role we can also chose which RL algorithm should be used.
+With the learning role, we can also choose which RL algorithm should be used.
 The algorithm and the buffer have base classes and can be customized if needed.
-But without touching the code there are easy adjustments to the algorithmen that can and evantually need to be done in the config file.
+But without touching the code there are easy adjustments to the algorithms that can and eventually need to be done in the config file.
-The following table shows the options that can be adjusted and gives a short explanination.
-As the algorithm is based on stabel baselines 3, you can also look up more explanantions in their doku.
+The following table shows the options that can be adjusted and gives a short explanation.
+As the algorithm is based on stable baselines 3, you can also look up more explanations in their doku.